 The diagram was created with Cloudcraft - Visualize your cloud architecture like a pro.

 The marbot API is provided by an API Gateway.
 We get most of your requests from:

-- AWS SNS: Our users use SNS topics with an HTTPS subscription to transport alerts, notifications, and incidents from within their AWS accounts to marbot.
-At this point of writing, marbot can integrate with CloudWatch Alarms, CloudWatch Events, Budget Notifications, Auto Scaling Notifications, and Elastic Beanstalk notifications.
-Everything else is interpreted by the generic integration.
+- Amazon SNS: Our users use SNS topics with an HTTPS subscription to transport alerts, notifications, and incidents from within their AWS accounts to marbot.

 - Non-AWS sources that make HTTPS calls like New Relic, Uptime Robot, or just

 - Slack: marbot uses the Slack Events API to drive conversations with his users and Slack Buttons to allow users to acknowledge, close, or pass alerts.

 The API Gateway forwards HTTP requests to one of our Lambda functions.
 All of them are implemented in Node.js and store their state in DynamoDB tables.